Growth slowed in some industries between April and June, warns the British Chambers of Commerce (BCC).

 The BCC also warned that repairing Britain’s broken business finance system was “a top priority”, and cautioned against a sudden rise in interest rates, which it said could mean “more limited growth ambitions” among companies.

 As MPs took evidence on the Bank’s May 2014 inflation report, Labour MP Pat McFadden said that businesses and consumers had been “left not really knowing where they stand” due to the Bank’s failure to be clear over when it will raise interest rates, and that the bank was sending “a lot of different signals”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.